jardon/gnome-mosaic/TESTING.md

 - [ ] Open a window, enable tiling, stack the window, move to a different workspace, and disable tiling.
 The window should not become visible on the empty workspace.
 - [ ] With tiling still disabled, minimize the single window.
 The active hint should go away.
 - [ ] Maximize a window, then open another app with the Activities overview.
 The newly-opened app should be visible and focused.
-- [ ] Maximize a window, then open another app with the launcher.
-The newly-opened app should be visible and focused.